AdamaJava/adamajava/docs/qpileup/ini.md

   * `output_dir` is ignored in add mode.
   * this example default `range=all` is used.
   * this example default `bam_override=false` is used.
   * this `hdf` must already exists.
-It is often directory copied from boostrap output.
+It is often directory copied from boostrap output, and renamed.
   * The resource requirement in below INI example, it takes:
 	 * 15(=12+3) threads with 35G memory,
- 	 * qpileup takes around 8 hour to pileup 3 BAMs (each BAM size is around 90G with ??? reads);
+ 	 * qpileup takes around 8 hour to pileup 3 BAMs (each BAM size is around 90G with 900M reads);
  	 * or 13 hours to pileup 5 BAMs with simiar size.

 ~~~~